 Hoff-Barthelson School: SummerArts-Elementary Arts.
 Art projects in all media for music students from K-Grade 3.

 Boys and Girls Clubs of Mount Vernon, Teen Club: Through the support of an ArtsWestchester Mount Vernon Cultural Initiative Grant, I collaborated with a group of teens at the Mount Vernon Boys and Girls Club to create a large-scale mural from concept to completion.
 8+ sessions.

 The mural looks at what it is like to be a teen.
-The good days and the difficult days that inspire our hopes and dreams for the future.
-The theme embraces the mission of the Boys and Girls Club’s “Great Futures Begin Here!”
+The wonderful and challenging days inspire our hopes and dreams for the future.
+The theme embraces the mission of the Boys and Girls Club's "Great Futures Begin Here!"

 Rebecca Turner School, Mt.
 Vernon/Grade 5, students used templates to trace the digestive system on t-shirts.

-School 15, Yonkers/Grade K, children used paint, clay, wax pastels, and collage to create artwork and books.
+School 15, Yonkers/Grade K, children used to paint, clay, wax pastels, and collage to create artwork and books.

 School 9, Yonkers/Grade 4, students created a large-scale collaborative mural for the hallway at the school.

-In my Invention Project at Withrow School/Grade 5 (image 3), we look at invention as a creative opportunity, mining examples in engineering, and art history.
-In the Fluxus and Identity Projects, I have been able to combine Language Arts through students' poetry and prose, letter writing, and classroom discussion in the making of identity and self-portraits (Fluxus project).
+In my Invention Project at Withrow School/Grade 5 (image 3), we look at invention as a creative opportunity, mining examples in engineering and art history.
+In the Fluxus and Identity Projects, I have combined Language Arts through students' poetry and prose, letter writing, and classroom discussion to make identity and self-portraits (Fluxus project).